stewartmatheson/dot/README.md

 learning

 ## Usage
-Run setup and pray.
+Run setup.

 ## Direct Deps
- * watchman for zet development
  * rust
  * git
- * fzf
+ * fzf for history
- * zsh
+ * zsh this is the default shell that is being used
  * entr for tmux auto reload - https://github.com/eradman/entr
  * nvim
  * bat for cat